slhck/napping-player/README.md

 ![](http://www.dropbox.com/u/84665/quassumm/nplayer.png)

 This is a video player for Android tablets that allows to conduct "Napping" experiments.
+What are napping experiments?

+From Nestrud, Michael A., and Harry T. Lawless.
+"Recovery of subsampled dimensions and configurations derived from napping data by MFA and MDS."
+Attention, Perception, & Psychophysics 73.4 (2011): 1266-1278:

+> Projective mapping is a relatively new psychological measurement method that was introduced in the mid-1990s […].
+It has also been coined “napping” (Pagès, 2005), owing to the French term for tablecloth.
+The method involves having participants evaluate and physically place stimuli (usually food items) on a large sheet of paper (approximately 60 cm × 60 cm).
+Stimuli that are similar are placed close together, and stimuli that are dissimilar are placed farther apart.
+The data collected are the X,Y coordinates of the items with the origin typically being the bottom left of the paper, although it is arbitrary.
+The X and Y coordinates represent attributes, so we have information on two attributes for each stimulus.

 ## Features